TNIBM/InstaCartPython/README.md

 Note: This project adheres to Instacart's privacy and data security policies, ensuring that customer data is handled with the utmost confidentiality.

-# Instacart Grocery Basket Analysis
-## Objective
- You’re an analyst for an existing company, Instacart, an online grocery store that operates through an app.
-Instacart already has very good sales, but they want to uncover more information about their sales patterns.
-Your task is to perform an initial data and exploratory analysis of some of their data in order to derive insights and suggest strategies for better segmentation based on the provided criteria.
  ## Context
  The Instacart stakeholders are most interested in the variety of customers in their database along with their purchasing behaviors.
 They assume they can't target everyone using the